Deploy Truefoundry In An Air Gapped Environment

 - GCP GKE Standard (tfy-k8s-gcp-gke-standard-inframold)

-- Generis Kubernetes Cluster (tfy-k8s-generic-inframold)
+- Generic Kubernetes Cluster (tfy-k8s-generic-inframold)

-- Install the python dependencies
+Install the

-- The
+The

 upload_artifact.py